Free Shipping for Online Orders. Terms and conditions apply.

 In order for Oriental Motor to be a world leader in motion systems for the last century, we have concentrated on technological advancement and product design improvement.
 The technical articles available here describe the ideas, concepts, methods and results of some of the research activities undertaken by the Engineers in our factories and R&D Center.

-Stepper Motor Articles
+Stepper Motor Technical Articles / White Papers

 Stepper motors are used to achieve precise positioning via digital control.
 The motor operates by accurately synchronizing with the pulse signal output from the controller to the driver.
 Stepper motors, with their ability to produce high torque at low speed while minimizing vibration, are ideal for applications requiring quick positioning over a short distance.